 EDF is a good option with free installation of the new meter.
 However, you must have been an EDF customer for at least 28 days before you request a credit meter.
 If you are an existing customer then they will only refuse the request if the meter was installed because of a debt of more than £500.
 The same goes for E.on.

 British Gas will install for free.
 As long as you have no existing debts with British Gas and you pass a credit check they are unlikely to refuse a credit meter.
 This makes them one of the more accommodating options.

-N Power have recently changed their policy and don’t charge for a change in meter.
+N Power has recently changed their policy and doesn’t charge for a change in meter.
 However, there are a series of conditions you need to satisfy before they will arrange a change.

 How can you strengthen your case?

 If you have existing debt – or you have had debt recently – then energy companies can be wary of switching your account to credit.
 However, there are some suggestions you can make to convince them:

 Offer to pay a cash deposit that is refunded at the end of the year if you meet all your payments.